30 Indoor Activities for Rainy Days in Kyoto

 ~The tea ceremony with kimono at 300 years samurai house. | Cooking class in Kyoto | Enjoy a cooking class with locals

-23. Wagashi (Japanese Sweets) Making Workshop
+24. Wagashi (Japanese Sweets) Making Workshop

 Other Wagashi Workshops:

-24. Samurai Experience
+25. Samurai and/or Ninja Experience

-26. Pottery experience
+26. Pottery Experience

 Theater